-Previously, I was fortunate to work with Yihsiu Chen at National Chengchi University, where I deepened my interest and expertise in UX and HCI research.
+Previously, I was fortunate to work primarily with Yihsiu Chen and was co-advised by Shih-Yi Chien at National Chengchi University, where I deepened my interest and expertise in UX and HCI research.

 2022 – present